Exploring Spirituality With Older People (ESWOP)

 In this way it is anticipated that the assessment tool will meet the needs of the National Guidelines for Spiritual Care in Aged Care to have a validated and reliable tool that will help spiritual carers and health care workers enhance the spiritual provisions of older people.
 This in turn links directly with the new Aged Care Quality Standards (Standard 2: Ongoing assessment and planning with consumers).

-Once the pilot study is completed, it is intended to commence a much wider study covering the whole of Australia in which about 100 older people will be interviewed using the assessment tool.
+We are now commencing a much wider study covering the whole of Australia in which about 100 older people will be interviewed using the assessment tool.
 This will enable a broader range of responses than those limited just to government aged care facilities in the Darling Downs.
 It will also involve older people receiving home care packages.
 Meaningful Ageing has been delighted to already have received expressions of interest in the national project from their members.
+Contact Project Officer Brian Holmes if you would like more information about getting involved: email@example.com.

 Part of the ESWOP research team – Andrea Nagle (L) ESWOP Chief Investigator, and Executive Director, Nursing and Midwifery Services, Darling Downs Hospital and Health Services (DDHHS), with Laurie Lepherd and Helen Towler, Director of Nurse Education and Research, DDHHS.